python-can-define-radio/python-course/classroom_activities/ex_1_shell.md

 ## 17
 ## Try this.
 You can see that grep displays all occurences of the word "view".
 cd /tmp/otherstuff/house/smallstuff
-echo "used for viewing items that are either too far or too close." > eyeglasses.txt grep view *
+echo "used for viewing items." > eyeglasses.txt echo "a beautiful view, I would say." > mountains.txt grep view *